boilingdata/boilingdata-dsa-sdk/README.md

 # Data Source Applications (DSA) in BoilingData

 This repository is an SDK for creating data integrations into [BoilingData](https://www.boilingdata.com/) (Boiling).
-Essentially, this allows converting slow APIs into fast in-memory analytics SQL caches, on-demand, that you query with SQL and, join with other data integrations or with more static data on S3 Data Lake.
-Fast embedded databases are leveraged to deliver high analytics performance with data in-memory.
+Essentially, this allows converting APIs/code/services into fast in-memory analytics SQL caches, on-demand, that you query with SQL and join with other data integrations or with more static data on S3 Data Lake like Parquet files.
+Fast embedded databases are leveraged to deliver high analytics performance with in-memory tables.

-## Summary
+## Data Source Applications

 APIs, applications, code, etc. can be integrated into [BoilingData](https://www.boilingdata.com/) (Boiling) as SQL Tables.
 We call these Data Source Applications, DSAs.
 A DSA is a JSON that describes 1) required parameters and a 2) JS function template.